NextWordDev/psychoevals/README.md

 ## Motivation

 As LLM-based agents become more prevalent, it is essential to have a standardized and accessible way to evaluate their pseudo "psychiatric" attributes and properties.
 Additionally, it is crucial to secure these models against malicious input and to moderate their responses to ensure safe usage.
-PsychoGPT aims to fill these gaps by providing a comprehensive framework that addresses both evaluation and security concerns.
+PsychoEvals aims to fill these gaps by providing a comprehensive framework that addresses both evaluation and security concerns.

 Use cases:
 * Character profiling of agents in real time